Okipa/laravel-form-components/README.md

 Regarding checkbox and toggle switch inputs, you will be able to use them in single or in group mode.
 To use them in group mode, you'll have to declare a `group` attribute too.

-In group mode, this package will take care about converting the name into array names, so you don't have to add it manually.

 If you want to display these input components inline, just define an `inline` attribute.

 ```Blade